Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Controller Design and Theoretical Analysis

 \subsection{Feasibility Condition}

-By constraining the error to remain within the funnel bounds, the system achieves precise tracking with minimal steady-state error, safe transient behavior, and rapid convergence.
-However, input constraints address practical concerns such as actuator safety and control effort minimization.
-This results in a trade-off between performance and resource limitations.
-To effectively navigate this trade-off, we establish the following feasibility constraints.
+Maintaining the tracking error within the funnels guarantees desired transient and steady-state performance, while input constraints address practical concerns like actuator safety and control effort minimization.
+This introduces a trade-off between performance and available actuation.
+To balance this trade-off, we derive the following feasibility conditions.